abdo-abaco/Behavioral_Cloning/README.md

 ![alt text][image1]

 After the collection process, I had 3,000 number of data points.
-I then preprocessed this data by and augmented by flipping, I finally randomly shuffled the data set and put 35% of the data into a validation set.
+I augmented this data by flipping vertically, I then randomly shuffled the data set and put 35% of the data into a validation set.

 Creating a Trained Model